IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/notifications.md

 Notification sorting is determined by priority and chronology.
 Important notifications with HIGH or CRITICAL priority are always shown, even when interacting with the system or while Do Not Disturb is active.
-When notifications have the same priority, the oldest one is shown first (until dismissed).
+When notifications have the same priority, the newest one is shown first (until dismissed).
 However, when a higher priority notification comes in, it takes precedence.

 ### Notification suppression

-The notification suppression is a platform mechanism that, when enabled, supresses notifications with low priority.
+The notification suppression is a platform mechanism that, when enabled, suppresses notifications with medium and low priority.
 The notification lock may be linked to a global toggle (for example “Do not disturb”) or automated contextually.
 By default, the notification suppression is enabled when the user has interacted with the screen in the last 5 seconds.